Hibiscus sabdariffa L.

 Bloom Time: Summer

 Hibiscus sabdariffa is an annual or perennial herb or woody-based subshrub, growing up to 8 feet (2.4 m) tall.
 Leaves are deeply 3- to 5-lobed, up to 6 inches (15 cm) long, and arranged alternately on the stems.
-The flowers are up to 4 inches (10 cm) in diameter, white to pale yellow with a dark red spot at the base of each petal, and have a stout fleshy calyx at the base, up to 0.8 inch (2 cm) wide, enlarging up to 1.4 inches (3.5 cm), fleshy and bright red as the fruit matures.
-They take about 6 months to mature.
+The flowers are up to 4 inches (10 cm) in diameter, white to pale yellow with a dark red spot at the base of each petal, and have a stout, fleshy calyx at the base, up to 0.8 inches (2 cm) wide, enlarging up to 1.4 inches (3.5 cm), fleshy and bright red as the fruit matures.
+They take about six months to mature.

 How to Grow and Care